bradleywb426/election-analysis/README.md

 - A total of 369,711 votes were cast in this district for this congressional election

-- Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+- The breakdown of votes by county:
-  - Jefferson: 10.5% (38,855)
+  - Jefferson county casted 38,855 votes, which was 10.5% of the total votes.
-  - Denver: 82.8% (306,055)
+  - Denver county casted 306,055 votes, which was 82,8% of the total votes.
-  - Arapahoe: 6.7% (24,801)
+  - Arapahoe county casted 24,801 votes, which was 6.7% of the total votes.

 - Which county had the largest number of votes?
   - Denver